spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/15-create-manage-maas-clusters.md

 Upgrade a MAAS cluster to enhance the performance and functionality of the cluster.
 To learn more about managing a MAAS cluster, refer to [Manage Clusters](https://docs.spectrocloud.com/clusters/cluster-management/cluster-updates).

-To protect your data, create a backup of your MAAS cluster before proceeding with any upgrades or changes using the instructions provided in the [Backup and Restore](https://docs.spectrocloud.com/clusters/cluster-management/backup-restore).
+To protect your data, we recommend you create a backup of your MAAS cluster before proceeding with any upgrades or infrastructure changes.
+Review instructions provided in the [Backup and Restore](https://docs.spectrocloud.com/clusters/cluster-management/backup-restore).

 <br />